WUDenis/test_task/README.md

 ## Possible improvements

 I decided to solve the task using just loops.
 The algorythm has `O(n^2)` running time.
-To make it more efficient I will use trees + add performance checkups so I can be sure that performance of the code at the good level.
+To make it more efficient it better to use trees + add performance checkups.